 NURS2015 Foundations of Professional Nursing and Nursing Care of the Older Adult (4)

 There are two modules to this course.
 The first module provides an introduction to the theoretical foundations of nursing including nursing history and theory, the code of ethics, characteristics of professional practice and therapeutic relationships, and the healthcare delivery system in the U.S. The second module focuses on promoting healthy aging.
 Current theories on aging will be explored as well as the multidisciplinary needs of older adults, including developmental and relationship challenges, and meeting the physical, developmental, cultural and spiritual needs of older adults.
 The course will include an overview of the common health problem and transitions experienced by the elderly.
 End-of-life and palliative care will be introduced.
 Lab and clinical experiences are directed towards the development of beginning therapeutic communication skills, and the adaptation of basic nursing care for the elderly client.
 Service learning opportunities in health promotion and risk reduction activities will be completed off-campus for this module.
 Clinical/Nursing lab component.
 Fees: Additional fee required.
 Prerequisites: Program admission.

 NURS2030 Fundamentals of Nursing (5)

 This course focuses on the application of critical thinking through use of the nursing process.
 It integrates concepts from course prerequisites in the development and implementation of individualized plans of care.
 The use of evidence-based nursing intervention including basic nursing interventions and medication administration are included.
+Clinical rotations will include experiences with the multidisciplinary team.
 Clinical/Nursing lab component.
 Fees: Additional fee required.
-Prerequisites: NURS2015, NURS2000, BIOL2420, BIOL2420L, PSYC2100 Corequisites: KINE2730, BIOL3820
+Prerequisites: NURS2015, NURS2000, BIOL2420, BIOL2420L, PSYC2100 Corequisites: BIOL3820

 NURS2100 Medical Terminology (1)